 Traffic lights are in place to help monitor the flow of traffic and prevent drivers from colliding with one another in busy areas.
-However, a new analysis from the AAA Foundation reveals that the number of Americans dying at signaled intersections because of other drivers running red lights has reached a 10-year high.
+However, as personal injury lawyers in St Clair County, IL, we are saddened to see that a new analysis from the AAA Foundation reveals that the number of Americans dying at signaled intersections because of other drivers running red lights has reached a 10-year high.

 The new findings show that a total of 939 people lost their lives because of red-light runners in 2017, which is nearly 30% higher than the number of lives lost due to the same circumstances in 2012.
 Some believe that the rise of distracted driving and in-vehicle cellphone use is largely to blame, but whatever the cause, these figures show a clear need to enhance safety at signaled intersections.